malloc-nbytes/assumption-sort/README.md

 # assumption-sort

-This project is inteded as a joke.
+This is a joke project.

 This is an implementation of *the best* sorting algorithm, guaranteed to run at O(1) time.
 Assumption sort is a sorting algorithm that takes an array, assumes that it is sorted, and returns it.